Beyond Parents? Prediction Gaps in University Completion Using Population-Scale Networks and Flexible Machine Learning: Conclusion

 Third, important sociological mechanisms are unmeasured in administrative data.
 Parenting styles, cultural norms, genetics, friendships, and local institutional interactions are absent from our models.
 This likely contributes to the observed persistent unpredictability, particularly among disadvantaged groups.
 However, if these mechanisms are indirectly captured through observable behaviors (e.g., parenting styles reflected in enrollment in religious or alternative schools; cultural values visible through patterns of residential mobility), machine learning models could still detect their imprints.
-While we do not directly investigate why certain subpopulations---such as non-Western immigrants from disadvantaged families---are more difficult to predict, identifying these groups provides valuable insight into areas that require further research for policy interventions and sociological inquiry.

-In conclusion, by explicitly linking where models succeed or fail to the underlying complexity of social processes, we provide a framework to challenge and refine existing theories of educational inequality.
-Rather than treating machine learning as an alternative to sociological theorizing, we advocate for its use as a complementary tool---one that can help illuminate the unequal influence of social contexts on individual outcomes---eventually shaping sociological theory and policy-making.
+The central lesson is that machine learning is useful when it is treated as a complement to explanation, not as an explanation itself.
+Prediction gaps can show where existing specifications capture most measurable predictive structure and where they leave substantial predictive information unused.
+In our application, the small pooled gaps show that parent-centered accounts capture most measurable structure in university completion.
+The larger gaps among girls without a registered father, by contrast, identify a narrower site where social-context mechanisms require closer study.
+Prediction is useful here because it distinguishes where existing theory already predicts well from where mechanism-focused revision is most needed.